Our Journey to Net Zero

 The greatest opportunities will no longer be found in the overbuilt sector of consumer and business internet applications.
 Instead, they’ll be found in climate tech…With the innovation that is needed to transform entire businesses and economies to net zero emissions, there will be more billionaires created over the next two decades than during the internet boom.— Tim O’Reilly, Wired

 I want to be guardedly optimistic about this.
-While entrepreneurial innovation is great, it has to be grounded in clear climate priorities and not succumb to greed and other adverse consequences of traditional capitalistic growth models.
+While entrepreneurial innovation is great, it has to be grounded in clear climate priorities.
+It cannot succumb to greed and other adverse consequences of traditional capitalistic growth models.
 Climate change is the existential crisis of our times.
 We need to treat it as such.

-To this end, we’re looking to redesign our web sustainability tool Ecograder so it can benchmark and improve performance and efficiency while also helping people better understand emissions that come from digital products and services.
+To this end, we’re looking to redesign our web sustainability tool Ecograder so it can benchmark and improve performance and efficiency.
+The redesign will also help people better understand emissions that come from digital products and services.
 This could make Ecograder a key tool in helping organizations work toward Net Zero commitments.

 So, is Mightybytes Net Zero?